Bird Identifier

 Pelecanus onocrotalus

-A massive, predominantly white pelican of Old World wetlands with one of the largest wingspans of any flying bird, often fishing in coordinated groups.
+A massive white pelican of Old World wetlands with a wingspan among the largest of any bird, tinged pink in breeding season and prone to spectacular coordinated group fishing.

 Size